 What are the challenges we face when we take an intertemporal decision?
 First, intertemporal decisions have implications that go beyond the current generation.
 Second, the implications of the decisions cannot be completely specified today with probabilities attached to these outcomes as in conventional uncertainty.
 Significant insights into intertemporal choice are provided by the different interpretations of rationality.
 We will discuss three of the more relevant interpretations of rationality.
 These are: classical, bounded and ecological concepts of rationality.
 Classical rationality is central to the economist's approach to intertemporal choices, emphasising the maximization of the utility from savings and consumption either from a lifetime of income or expected lifetime permanent income levels.
 The bounded rationality is grounded in the behavioural perspective and emphasizes the cognitive and computational limits of human decision capacity.
-The ecological perspective is based on evolutionary fitness.
-According to this view of rationality, the brain makes choices that are specific to every environment with the purpose of ensuring survival of the species.
+The brain makes choices that are specific to every environment with the purpose of ensuring survival of the species.
 The focus is not on decision optimization or goal maximization but on survival.